 We study children who have been exposed to various types of adverse childhood events.
 This includes single incident traumas, such as disasters, as well as chronic traumas or stressors, such abuse, neglect, racial trauma, and violence exposure.

-Specific lines of research include 1) identifying risk and protective factors following exposure to trauma or adversity, 2) identifying helpful ways for caregivers to talk to children about disasters, and 3) evaluating the effectiveness of available trauma treatments for diverse populations in community-based settings.
+Specific lines of research include 1) identifying risk and protective factors following exposure to trauma or adversity with a particular focus on relationally positive experiences, 2) identifying helpful ways for caregivers to talk to children about disasters, and 3) evaluating the effectiveness of available trauma treatments for diverse populations in community-based settings.

 Our ultimate goal is to understand which interventions work for whom, under which circumstances, and to help promote the use of these interventions in community-based mental health treatment settings.
-We recently focus on improving relational health for families with young children
+We particularly focus on ways to improve relational health for families with young children.

-lab PANDA is directed by Erin P. Hambrick, PhD, Assistant Professor in the Department of Psychology at the University of Missouri - Kansas City.
+lab PANDA is directed by Erin P. Hambrick, PhD, Associate Professor in the Department of Psychology and Counseling at the University of Missouri - Kansas City.